 Mihingo Lodge is an exclusive, family-owned retreat located adjacent to Uganda’s Lake Mburo National Park.
-The lodge represents Uganda at its most magical, with luxury tents designed to blend in with the natural surroundings and uncanny views of the surrounding savannah from its perch on a rocky kopje.
+The tented Uganda lodge represents Uganda at its most magical, with luxury tents designed to blend in with the natural landscape and uncanny views of the surrounding savannah from its perch on a rocky kopje.

-Mihingo Lodge is comprised of just 12 tented rooms, each raised on wooden platforms with thatched roofs overhead.
-The spacious accommodations are light and airy, each with their own unique charm and character, and feature en-suite bathrooms with modern amenities including flush toilets and hot and cold running water.
+Mihingo Lodge in Lake Mburo, Uganda is comprised of just 12 tented rooms, each raised on wooden platforms with thatched roofs overhead.
+The spacious accommodations are light and airy, each with their own unique charm and character, and feature en suite bathrooms with modern amenities including flush toilets and hot and cold running water.
 Guests also experience the utmost privacy at Mihingo Lodge, as each tent is located on its own secluded parcel of the land, whether perched on a rocky outcrop, nestled in the forest, adjacent to the lake, or down by the water hole.
 These specific locations guarantee the utmost in isolated luxury and magnificent vistas.

 The main dining area of Mihingo Lodge was constructed of native materials, and below is the communal fire pit and beautiful infinity swimming pool.
 All are perfect locations from which to enjoy the spectacular sunsets over Lake Mburo National Park.
 Dining at Mihingo Lodge is a fusion of cultures, herbs, and spices, offering a vast array of crisp salads, homemade yogurts, and three-course dinners of samosas, smoked Nile perch, and grilled beef filets.
 All meals can be catered to dietary requirements, and babysitters can be arranged for parents who wish to enjoy a late, relaxed meal.